faresbs/san/README.md

 </p>

 ## Evaluation
-To train the Transformer model for SLR (Sign Language Recognition)
+To evaluate the SAN model for SLR (Sign Language Recognition)
 ```
 python evalaute_slr.py
 ```
-To train the Transformer model for SLT (Sign Language Translation)
+To evaluate the SAN model for SLT (Sign Language Translation)
 ```
 python evalaute_slt.py
 ```